whatsmate/whatsmate.github.io/_posts/2016-02-19-send-whatsapp-message-powershell-script.md

 To send a WhatsApp message from a PowerShell script, do this:

 1. Copy the following source code to your PowerShell script.  <script src="https://gist.github.com/whatsmate/3ba4213c8aee9a6bfa71.js"></script>
+2. Customize the TODO lines:
+   * Specify your gateway instance ID on line 4.
-2. Specify your client ID and secret on lines 4 and 5.
+   * Specify your client ID and secret on lines 5 and 6.
-3. Specify your target recipient on line 1.
+   * Specify your target recipient on line 1.
 Remember to include the country code.
-4. Specify your message on line 2.
+   * Specify your message on line 2.
-5. Run the script in PowerShell to send your message: `.\send-whatsapp.ps1`
+4. Run the script in PowerShell to send your message: `.\send-whatsapp.ps1`

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/whatsapp-gateway-api.html) now.